cartesi/docs/docs/new-to-cartesi/onboarding.md

 <TabItem value="beginner">

 :::note
-This section of documentation targets new blockchain users who want to learn more about blockchain technology, DApps, and Rollups.
+This section of documentation targets new blockchain users who want to learn more about blockchain technology, dApps, and Rollups.
 :::

 You can start by watching our Blockchain Course (available on Youtube):